 Fibonacci time ratios explain how long a swing high swing low might take in time before the next swing high swing low starts.
 It does that by measuring a completed swing high swing low and then placing 38.2%, 61.8%, 100% of the time length forward.
 The next swing high swing low has a higher chance of finishing at these Fib levels.

 Number 10: does work Fibonacci on different time frames?

 The Fibonacci retracement tool has more importance and significance when used on a higher time frame.
 However, the levels tend to work well on all time frames in fact.

 Traders can use the tool on multiple time frames at the same time.
 In one instance the Fib might act as a potential turning spot for a trend continuation on a higher time frame, such as the daily chart.
 Whereas on a smaller time frame, a trader could use a Fib enter on a pullback.
-The first one is used as a potential trigger, and the second Fib as the actual entry.
+The first one is used as a potential trigger and the second Fib as the actual entry.

 What do you think of Fibonacci?
 Do you use them too?
 Please let us know down below!

-Thanks for sharing this article and Good Trading!
+Thanks for reading and Good Trading!

 Winner’s Edge Trading, as seen on: